LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 Source and Sink
 ^^^^^^^^^^^^^^^

-In the code below you can see the basic structure of pipeline.
+In the code below you can see the basic structure of a pipeline.
 The important part is the ``self.build()`` method where its parameters are the single components of the pipeline.
-In this part we will use two main components each pipeline has to have Source and Sink.
+In this part we will use two main components each pipeline has to have:
+Source and Sink.

 ::